Fame does not always bring fortune, records show

 "Lady of the Lamp" Florence Nightingale, famed for her mission to nurse British soldiers wounded in the Crimean war, left a fortune worth more than 3 million pounds in today's money to her family, the records show.

 T.S.
-Eliot, winner of the Nobel Prize, poet and playwright died of emphysema in 1965 with a personal estate totaling about 1.6 million pounds in today's money.
+Eliot, winner of the Nobel Prize, poet and playwright died of emphysema in 1965 with a personal estate totalling about 1.6 million pounds in today's money.

 "Alice in Wonderland" author Lewis Carroll left 440,000 pounds in today's money to his brother Wilfred when he died in 1898.
 Other famous people who died without much to their names include "1984" and "Animal Farm" author George Orwell, who is listed as only having just under 280,000 pounds in today's money when he died in 1950.